 As is the case with all files connected with the Mie code in Cloudy, the user has the freedom to add comments to the file provided they start with a sharp sign (#).
 These comments may either occupy an entire line (in which case the sharp sign has to be in the first column), or be appended to some input value.
 All mixed medium files start with a magic number for version control, as shown in Table A.9.
 The chemical formula and the abundance at maximum depletion of the mixed material will be derived by Cloudy using the information supplied in the refractive index files of the constituting materials.
 However, the default depletion cannot be calculated and needs to be supplied by the user on the next line.
 This number is defined as a fraction of the maximum depletion, and should be a number between 0 and 1 (see also the discussion in Section A.3).
-When the opacities are calculated, the code will print the chemical formula and the abundances (both at maximum and default depletion), so that the user can check whether the default abundance is correct.
+When the opacities are calculated, the code will print the chemical formula and the abundance is correct.
 The next line gives the number n of separate materials in the grain (n should be at least 2; it is allowed to specify the same material several times), followed by n lines giving information